by John Salt - Last updated December 2024

 The learning curve is very straight forward.
 It's a safe and controlled ground up learning approach with small hops off the ground becoming longer and longer in duration as all these fine motor skills are quickly developing between your eyes, brain and hands.

-Before you know it, you are holding a steady hover without even thinking about or realizing all the tiny control commands you are managing.
+Before you know it, you are holding a steady hover a foot or two in the air without even thinking about or realizing all the tiny control commands you are managing.
 Guess what happens then?
 The eureka moment along with the heli addiction hits!

 It's a feeling of pride and accomplishment that most people never experience with any other form of radio control.
-It's why collective pitch RC helicopters are so special.
+It's why collective pitch RC helicopters are so special and so different to everything else.

 Moreover, bad and unwanted control stick movement habits have developed and will now take more time to un-learn.